Special offers on home loans and car loans from HSBC Malta

-Heritage and environment associations The Archaelogical Society, Malta, Flimkien għal Ambjent Aħjar and Ramblers' Association, Malta, along with residents of Zebbiegħ said they are extremely concerned about a Mepa permit to carry out a development on a site in the vicinity of the Skorba Neolithic Temples in Zebbiegħ, limits of Mgarr.
+Heritage and environment associations and residents of express convcern about a Mepa permit to carry out a development on a site in the vicinity of the Skorba Neolithic Temples in Zebbiegħ.

 In a joint statement, the organisations explained that Mepa granted a development permit to build flats and garages on this site "even though the Superintendence of Cultural Heritage (SCH) had earlier made Mepa aware of its archaeological potential, which had blocked other applications."